maxime7770/NER-Medical-Documents/README.md

 ### Data and Models Details

 - I found some interesting datasets that can be used to finetune pre-trained models.
 In the `./NER-Medical-Document/data` folder, you can find an interesting dataset: `ddi_description.csv`.
-For more information about it, you can check out the following documentation I had written, you will find more details in the [OGB section](https://docs.google.com/document/d/1XCyWxpNDX99FOP4nDQKot8jYUEwgRlZuqrAhpBexjDA/edit#heading=h.zcohjqt1zkc8).
 It contains a plethora of sentences of DDI (drug-drug interactions) with the correponding drugs names in the first 2 columns.
 The file `data_process.py` is used to transform the data into an appropriate format to be fed into the models later.
 When executed, it will also split the data and create 3 files: `train.txt`, `dev.txt` and `test.txt`.

 - As I mentioned earlier, I used 4 different models (all these models are loaded directly in the `evaluation.py` file):